-Diane Francisco co-coordinates the Audire program and teaches in Year 1.
+Diane Francisco teaches the Year 1 class.
 Her background as a registered nurse in health care and psychiatric settings as well as her many years of experience as a retreat facilitator have uniquely equipped her to tend to the interns holistically—mind, body, and spirit—with a special emphasis on interpersonal relationships and communication skills.
 Diane trained in the Audire program and has 20 years of experience in spiritual direction.

 Ellen Kalenberg co-coordinates the Audire program and co-teaches Year 3, helping interns hone their skills at being present to others through a variety of means, including dream work, artwork and the consideration of life stage.
 Ellen was trained at the Claret Center in Chicago in 1981 and joined the Audire faculty in 1998.

 Carol Ludwig teaches in the third year of the Audire program.
 She coordinates Audire’s periodic supervision training programs, and helps participants learn peer supervision skills and ethical standards.
 She was trained at the Shalem Institute, Washington Theological Union, and Mercy Center in Burlingame, CA. Her particular interests are feminine spirituality and supporting caregivers.
 Carol is the Executive Director of the Center for Spiritual Care in Vero Beach, FL.

 Mary Manrique co-teaches Year 2 of Audire, helping students build on the concepts learned in Year 1 by applying them directly to the ministry of spiritual direction.
 She completed her studies in spirituality at St. Thomas University in Miami, FL, and has been passionate about the practice of spiritual direction for more than 40 years.
 Her life’s work has been centered on hospice and palliative care, and she is deeply invested in her family, including her five amazing grandchildren.